telerik/blazor-docs/components/treelist/events.md

 * expand/collapse button
 * row in edit mode

-The event handler receives a `TreeListRowClickEventArgs` object which provides the model of the clicked row in the `Item` field that you can cast to your model type.
+The event handler receives a `TreeListRowClickEventArgs` object.
+It provides the model of the clicked row in the `Item` field that you can cast to your model type.

 @[template](/_contentTemplates/common/event-arguments.md#rowclick-args)